37Rb/godot-overhead-car-2d/README.md

-# Overhead Car Body 2D for Godot 4
+# 2D Overhead Car Physics for Godot 4

-Adds a node type called OverheadCar2D to Godot 4 that implements reasonably good car physics.
+Adds a node type called OverheadCarBody2D to Godot 4 that implements reasonably good car physics.
 It's the car solution described [here](http://kidscancode.org/godot_recipes/3.x/2d/car_steering/) and [here](https://engineeringdotnet.blogspot.com/2010/04/simple-2d-car-physics-in-games.html) but adapted for Godot 4 and shared so it can be easily reused.
 It extends [CharacterBody2D](https://docs.godotengine.org/en/stable/classes/class_characterbody2d.html).

-## How To Use It
+## OverheadCarBody2D

-OverheadCar2D is [registered as a named class](https://docs.godotengine.org/en/4.0/tutorials/scripting/gdscript/gdscript_basics.html#registering-named-classes) so you can add a new OverheadCar2D node from the Create New Node dialog.
-You'll need to extend the OverheadCar2D class to use it.
+OverheadCarBody2D is [registered as a named class](https://docs.godotengine.org/en/4.0/tutorials/scripting/gdscript/gdscript_basics.html#registering-named-classes) so you can create an OverheadCarBody2D node from the Create New Node dialog.
+You'll need to extend the OverheadCarBody2D class to use it.
 Make sure you choose Extend Script not Attach Script.

 ### The _provide_input Callback